heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 Around the same time, I stumbled onto the notion of [emblem collections](https://publicdomainreview.org/collection/emblems-ancient-and-modern-1699/) and through them, Michael Maier's alchemical masterwork [*Atalanta Fugiens*](https://furnaceandfugue.org/), which numbers fugues among its multimodal plenty.
-Maier's book offered the perfect contrapuntal scaffolding for a collection themed around intertwined voices, and I began "transcribing" fifty visions into pictures and accompanying Latin text.
+Maier's book offered the perfect contrapuntal scaffolding for a collection themed around intertwined voices, and I began "transcribing" fifty visions into pictures and accompanying Latin text (with help from Claude and Mistral).
 This mirrors Maier's structure but also represents a single (productive) episode of imaging.
 Why *Atalanta*?
 Maier's opus concerns a footrace between the demigoddess Atalanta and her slow-moving suitor; the suitor wins the race (and Atalanta's hand) by strewing golden apples in her path.
 The demigoddess, hero, and apples all have a material alchemical analogue, but more interesting to me was the mechanics of appeal and dalliance.

 <figure>